-Today is December 21, and our Christmas tree is STILL only partially decorated.
+We're now just days away from Christmas, and our tree is STILL only partially decorated.
 Perhaps you're not quite finished decorating, either.
-If so, you might enjoy this reflection I wrote last December.
+If so, you might need this post as much as I do.

 As I considered the fact that our Christmas tree is still not finished, I thought to myself, "I feel guilty that we haven't already finished the decorating and put all the boxes away."

 And then I realized how many times over the past few days I've heard people speak of feeling guilty.

 "I feel guilty that I didn't put up a tree this year," or "I feel guilty that our tree is artificial," or "I feel guilty that we cut down a live tree for Christmas."

 "I feel guilty that I haven't made any Christmas cookies," or "I feel guilty that I've eaten too many Christmas cookies."